orvi-tmp/learning-c-with-pebble/chapter3.md

 ### Exploiting The Rules and Making Big Messes ###

 At this point in the chapter, we have seen some straightforward rules about C and expressions.
 We have also seen some interesting and odd combinations of expression shortcuts, type conversions, and precedence rules.
-If a programmer is not careful with the code she writes, she could be creating a big mess.
+If programmers are not careful with the code they write, they could be creating a big mess.
 The syntax rules are given for flexibility, but they can be exploited with some strange results.

 To make code as clear and straightforward as possible, consider these programming guidelines: